 AutoUpdate applies to paragraph and frame styles only.
 If the AutoUpdate option is selected on the Organizer page of the Paragraph Style or Frame Style dialog, applying direct formatting to a paragraph or frame using this style in your document automatically updates the style itself.

+Tip

+If you are in the habit of manually overriding styles in your document, be sure that AutoUpdate is not enabled.